 2. A lever arch file

-This is where I store the ‘proof’ of every bit of blogging income and expenses.
+You need somewhere to store ‘proof’ of your blogging income and expenses.
+Personally, I use a simple lever arch file*.
 If ever I am asked for proof of my income and outgoings by the tax man, I have it all in one place.
 Each item is numbered, and that number is logged on my spreadsheet.
 I keep all this in date order and by tax year, so it is very quick and easy to lay my hands on the exact document I need.

-The final piece of the jigsaw is a folder in my inbox labelled ‘accounts’.
-This folder is subdivided by year and by month.
-In this folder I keep electronic versions of the ‘proof’ of my blogging income and outgoings.
+The final piece of the jigsaw is a folder in your inbox labelled ‘Accounts’.
+This folder should be subdivided by year and by month.
+In this folder, I keep electronic versions of the ‘proof’ of my blogging income and outgoings.
 Whenever I get an email into my inbox which relates either to my blogging income (notification that I’ve been paid by my ad company, contract for a sponsored post, notification of affiliate income etc.) or blogging expenses (receipts and invoices for things I’ve bought), I immediately drag it into the current month’s folder.

 At the end of the month I go through this folder and print everything off, add each item to my spreadsheet, assign each item a number and then write those numbers on the documents.
 Finally, I file those documents in my lever arch file.
 All this takes about 30 minutes per month – that’s it.
-Come tax time I have all the information to hand to fill in my tax return, and if ever I am audited, I have all the proof I need that my income and expenses are what I say they are.
+Come tax return time I have all the information to hand that I need, and if ever I am audited, I have all the proof I need that my income and expenses are what I say they are.

 How to keep track of your blogging income

-Once a month I go through that folder, print out each document and make a note of all my income on the first tab of my spreadsheet.
+Once a month go through that folder, print out each document and make a note of all your income on the first tab of my spreadsheet.

-For every piece of income, I make a note of the following details:
+For every piece of income, you should make a note of the following details:

 - Income type (e.g. advertising, affiliate, sponsored post…)

-- When I accepted the job (if it’s a sponsored post)
+- When you accepted the job (if it’s a sponsored post)

-- When I actually did the work to earn the money (e.g. published the sponsored post, or the month where I earned the advertising fee/affiliate income)
+- When you actually did the work to earn the money (e.g. published the sponsored post, or the month where you earned the advertising fee/affiliate income)

-- When I invoiced (if it’s work that needs an invoice)
+- When you invoiced (if it’s work that needs an invoice)

-- When the money is due (most of my income is paid in arrears, it’s important to have this date so you know when you need to chase!)
+- When the money is due (it’s important to have this date so you know when you need to chase!)

 - A unique code (see below)

-- Comments – any notes, such as whether I’ve chased, amount paid in original currency and anything else I need to remember.
+- Comments – any notes, such as whether/when you’ve chased, amount paid in original currency (if it differs from your currency) and anything else you need to remember.

-I keep every item of income in date order (by date accepted) and assign it a unique code.
+I recommend you keep every item of income in date order (by date accepted) and assign it a unique code.
 I use a very simple system for this.
-For example, for the tax year that runs 2019-2020, I assign the first two digits as 19 (because the tax year started in 2019) and then 0001.
+For example, for the tax year that runs 2022-2023, I assign the first two digits as 22 (because the tax year started in 2022) and then 0001.